 Partial advance transactions are more common with medium-sized and large trucking companies.
 With this structure, the transaction is split between two payments.

 The first payment - called the advance - is usually between 90% and 95% of the invoice’s value.
 These funds can be deposited into a bank account or fuel card within 24 hours of submitting the invoice to the factoring company.
 The remaining funds, less the cost of the factor’s fee, are deposited into your account once the invoice is paid.
-This structure generally costs less than full advance transactions but also provides less upfront funding.
-This is one example of pricing, although pricing plans may vary from one company to the next.
+This structure is generally used in larger factoring transactions, like oilfield factoring.

 Freight factoring can provide many distinct benefits to any trucking business.
 But often, the most significant benefit is that the owner-operator can get paid immediately, which may be crucial in providing working capital to keep the business afloat.
 And these arrangements can provide an ideal solution for trucking companies looking to simplify their accounting.